 Adi Loveland is a colourful character — two parts creative, one part entrepreneur.
 He is an events organiser, a wedding DJ and now a first-time filmmaker.

 A few years ago, after some of his business ideas (including a massive music festival) came to nothing, Loveland announced he was going to make a documentary about life in Johannesburg.
 “Sure you are, Adi,” I thought, and I don’t think I was the only one who doubted him.

-But Loveland’s infectiously positive attitude won the day and the cult success of Unhinged: Surviving Johannesburg has proved it. www.survivingjoburg.com for a mere R50.
+But Loveland’s infectiously positive attitude won the day and the cult success of Unhinged: Surviving Johannesburg has proved it.
+It’s quirky, clever and inspiring — and you can buy it from www.survivingjoburg.com for a mere R50.

 Loveland’s journey began after a near nervous breakdown.

 “My mom was hijacked and then one of best friends was killed in a hijacking,” he said.
 “When all this happened I came crashing down.
 And I was, like, ‘I just don’t want to be here’.”

 Through this, Loveland became interested in the concept of sublimation — the idea of taking negative energy and channelling it into something positive.
 This led him down the path of creative discovery that eventually led to the completion of his film.

 “I kept myself busy.
 First I started drawing pictures,” he says.
 “Then I started putting dots on a canvas, one at a time.
 After a year there were about four-million dots.
 I started writing.
 I started doing sit-ups and I started playing guitar.
 I decided that I wouldn’t be harsh on myself if any one of these things didn’t work out.

 “So I did about five sit-ups and played guitar for about three weeks.
 But the dots I continued with the whole year and my drawing got better.
 My writing did, too.
 Then I started doing pictures relating to Jo’burg and I remember underneath one of them I wrote out ‘Surviving Jo’burg’.”